 - Don’t let him become obese – A fat dog isn’t a healthy dog.
 Avoid costs of long-term health issues such as liver disease, diabetes and breathing problems – which are becoming very common – by keeping a check on your dog’s weight.

-- Get your four-legged friend neutered – Vets strongly advise dog owners to get their pet neutered once he reaches physical and sexual maturity.
+- Get your dog neutered – Vets strongly advise dog owners to get their pet neutered once he reaches physical and sexual maturity.
 It not only prevents the cost of unplanned pregnancy and behavior issues, but also reduces the likelihood of health complications later in life.

 - Schedule an annual health check – Catching health problems early on will help you to keep Fido fit and well and, in many cases, reduce the cost of medical treatment.
 This should be a part of your “prevention is better than cure” plan.

 8. Dog-proof Your House